 The Woodland Carbon Code is a voluntary standard for woodland creation projects in the UK.
 Carbon sequestration resulting from certified projects will contribute directly to the UK’s national targets for reducing emissions of greenhouse gases.

-The Government has announced that it will introduce a regulation in April 2013 to require reporting of greenhouse gas emissions by quoted companies.
-Such companies can choose to demonstrate their actions to compensate for these emissions in line with Government guidance.
-Such reporting may become a requirement for all large companies in 2016, following a review of evidence from the first two years of reporting by quoted companies.
+Reporting GHG emissions may become a requirement for all large companies in 2016, following a review of evidence from the first two years of mandatory reporting by quoted companies.

 Here are some of the voluntary carbon standards available globally.
 The UK Woodland Carbon Code is aligned with the core requirements of these international standards with the exception that 'Assigned Amount Units' cannot be retired because this is not currently permitted in the UK (Assigned amounts are the Kyoto Protocol emissions targets over the period 2008-2012).
 The Code does not generate internationally tradable offsets.

 The Verified Carbon Standard The Verified Carbon Standard's 'Agriculture, Forestry and Other Land Uses' programme covers afforestation, reforestation and revegetation, agricultural land management, Improved Forest Management and Reducing Emission from Deforestation and forest Degradation.

 The Gold Standard introduced a Landuse and Forests Framework in 2013.
 It currently covers Afforestation and Reforestation but there are plans to include improved forest management and agriculture in future.